 Right off she said the flowers (in step-5’s photo) went from detailed to ambiguous too quickly.
 She said the distant sunflowers looked like grass rather than flowers.
 She also thought the trees in the background were too close to the same height as the hill.
 Instead of making the trees taller, she thought I should bring the sky down more because some more lavender would add a cool contrast to the warm yellow flowers.

-To help the field of sunflowers feel more substantial, I added more distinctive short strokes of saturated yellow.
-That gave the appearance of clumps of individual flowers that felt more like flowers rather than a slightly confusing ambiguous area of color.
+To help the field of sunflowers feel more substantial, I added more distinctive short brushstrokes of saturated yellow.
+The yellow gave the appearance of clumps of flowers that felt more like actual sunflowers, rather than a slightly confusing ambiguous area of color.

-Kristie still felt that adding more sky area would add some nice color to the painting and I thought it was worth experimenting with.
+Kristie still felt that enlarging the sky color would add to the painting and I thought it was worth experimenting with.

 A few days after I finished editing the monthly video and began writing this blog post, I saw the original tree scene compared with the final trees and thought I might have lost something when I took so many trees away.
 There was a fun meandering of different shapes and sizes of trees that I liked.